LeapBeyond/nifi-tutorials/introduction/README.md

 - Note that the specified attribute `filename` is shown under "FlowFile Attribute Map Content", and other standard attributes are shown above.
 The `LogAttribute` processor is a very useful debugging tool, but you will discover others in time.
 The `filename` of a FlowFile is internally generated, and does not necessarily have anything to do with a "file" that is being processed: it is purely an identifier for the FlowFile.
 It can be updated if you need, but don't worry too much about the name.

 - Right click on the `LogAttribute` processor again, and select _View data provenance_.
 You will see a list of recent FlowFiles that have entered or left the processor.
-Selecting the small "information" symbol at the start of each line will pop up a dialog that lets you examine the details, attributes and contents of the flow file.
+Selecting the small "information" symbol at the start of each line will pop up a dialog that lets you examine the details, attributes and contents of the FlowFile.
 Explore this to see what you can find!

 - Click on the canvas, then drag to select both processors, then use the backspace or delete key to remove them.
 The canvas should be empty before going on.